 What is Mate Crime?

-Mate Crime is a term used where people within communities, particularly people with learning disabilities, mental health issues or substance abuse issues, and older people are befriended with the intention of them being exploited and abused financially, physically, emotionally or otherwise
+Mate Crime is a term used where people within communities, particularly people with learning disabilitiesor mental health issues are befriended with the intention of them being exploited and abused financially, physically, emotionally or otherwise.

 Mate Crime is also a form of Disability Hate Crime.
-The perpetrator is likely to be perceived as a close friend, a carer or a family member and will use this relationship for exploitation.
+The perpetrator is likely to be perceived as a friend who will use this relationship for exploitation.

 What might Mate Crime involve?

 Mate Crime involves different types of abuse including:

 - Demand/ask to be given money and then not pay it back

 - Misuse or borrow property and not return it

 - Take their benefits from them

 - Clear their cupboards of food, alcohol or other purchases